sugusgrassi/sugusgrassi/README.md

 I'm Agustin Grassi, a full stack web developer and a self-motivated designer.

 - 🔭  I’m currently working on a convention bureaux website and a React Hooks Manual
-- 🌱  I’m currently learning Next.js and MongoDB
+- 🌱  I’m currently learning material-ui and firefase
 - 🔮  I want to learn React Native and Typescript
 - 💬  Ask me about Javascript, React, Redux, Node, Express, Figma
 - 📫  How to reach me: sugus.grassi@gmail.com